+As he looked for alternatives, Robichaud started using a METER Mini Disk Infiltrometer.
 Practitioners all over the world use infiltration measurements along with Robichaud's model of post-fire erosion to assess the impacts of a fire, predict erosion, and make plans to manage and reduce the associated risks.
 Robichaud's online Erosion Risk Management Tool allows researchers and assessment teams alike to use scientifically solid analysis.
 He's currently involved in refining and validating the model, improving assessment techniques, using remote sensing technology to perform assessments, and looking at alternative post-fire treatment options to reduce erosion risk, among other things.

-To read more about Robichaud's research, methods for use of the Mini Disk Infiltrometer for changes in infiltration characteristics after fire, or to access the Erosion Risk Management Tool, visit http://forest.moscowfsl.wsu.edu.
+To see what Dr. Robichaud's been up to recently, read his 2014 paper, The temporal evolution of wildfire ash and implications for post-fire infiltration, published in the International Journal of Wildland Fire.
+Find out more about Robichaud's research, methods for use of the Mini Disk Infiltrometer for changes in infiltration characteristics after fire, or access the Erosion Risk Management Tool, by visiting the Moscow Forest Sciences Laboratory website.